aesmillo-alt/ai-tools-setup-log/README.md

-# ai-tools-setup-log
-AI Tools Setup Log
+# AI Tools Setup Log

 Overview

-This repository documents the set up of an AI-assisted development environment using Cursor IDE, along with the Claude Code and Codex extensions.
+This repository documents the setup of an AI-assisted development environment using Cursor IDE, along with the Claude Code and Codex extensions.
 It includes the installation process, steps completed, issues encountered, and how they were resolved.

-Tools Installed
+## Tools Installed

 - Cursor IDE
 - Claude Code extension (via Cursor Extensions)
 - Codex extension (via Cursor Extensions)
 - GitHub (repository creation and version control)

-Setup Steps Completed
+## Setup Steps Completed

 1. Installed Cursor IDE from the official website.
 2. Opened Cursor and accessed the Extensions panel.